chriskiehl/Gooey/README.md

 Run Modes
 ---------

-Gooey has three main run modes

-- Full/Advanced
-- Basic
-- No config
+Gooey has a handful of presentation modes so you can tailor its layout to your content type and user's level or experience.